anotherMe/box-setup/README.md

 # config
-Collection scripts for setting up linux boxes
+A collection of bash scripts for setting up linux boxes and a storage for the actual configuration files.